1. Where is this house located? In what town or city?

 What if I want to buy a property and rent it out for part of the year.

 Of course this is absolutely possible and quite easy to do on any of the online rental services.
 The summer months bring robust tourism throughout Piedmont, even in the smaller villages and countryside.
+In our opinion, the best rental route is Airbnb.
+See our video Renting Our Your Italian House.

 Once I find the house I want to buy, what is the buying process?

 Bidding – As with anywhere, the bidding process is dependent on whether it’s a buyer’s or a seller’s market as well as the urgency of the seller.
-In Piedmont, a not yet famous area Italy, it’s definitely a buyers market.
+In Piedmont, a not yet famous area of Italy, it’s definitely a buyers market.
 Houses move slowly here, To submit a bid, you give an informal verbal or written offer to the agent or owner.
 This informal offer is accepted or negotiated, or rejected.

 Notaio -- The buyer then engages a Notaio, a real estate transaction lawyer who conducts the title clearance, writes and registers the deeds and performs and other legal formalities.
 The Notaio works for both parties but specifically protects the position and title accuracy of the buyer.